Gluten-Free Suggestions!

 Blue Diamond Nut-Thins (several varieties such as Almond, Pecan, etc.)

-Namaste Foods "Spice Cake Mix" and "Chocolate Cake Mix" (They have several varieties, but these two were our favorites.
-Note: for the Spice Cake, try substituting 1/2 of the oil with applesauce)
+Namaste Foods "Spice Cake Mix" and "Chocolate Cake Mix" (They have several varieties, but these two were our favorites)

 Here are a few pastas we have used: